 It is a new investment system introduced in Mauritius in 2016, making it easy for investors to acquire a property.

 The real estate property in this category is a condominium apartment with a minimum of two floors.
-Those who buy these properties can get a temporary resident permit that only lasts for six months.
+Those who buying property in Mauritius can get a temporary resident permit that only lasts for six months.

 However, the investors are not eligible for a permanent residence permit under this scheme.